 Harvey’s main passion is drumming and music.
 Music was one of the key factors of his friendship with Dan as they had similar tastes and went to gigs together.
 He misses Dan and is doing this in his memory.

-I've been helping the Foundation since November 2014 and I am busy doing a variety of admin, support and resourcing roles as well as being mum to Harvey, who is a Trustee, a Youth Ambassador and Dan's friend.
+Julie became Company Secretary in February 2017, having been a very busy and committed volunteer co-ordinator for the Foundation since November 2014.
+Her role involves a variety of admin, support and resourcing and she is very much Fiona's 'right-hand woman' - as well as being mum to Harvey, who is a Trustee, a Youth Ambassador and Dan's friend.

-I'm completely committed to helping the Foundation educate young people about making safe choices and also the importance of parents having a full understanding of the choices and pressures their children are facing around drugs.
+She is passionately completely committed to helping the Foundation educate young people about making safe choices and also to the importance of parents having a full understanding of the choices and pressures their children are facing around drugs.

 Sarah joined the DSM Foundation team in September 2017 as a trainee drugs educator.
 She is a qualified teacher and had until then been teaching 16-19-year olds at Bromley College.
 Sarah worked alongside Fiona in 2016-17, receiving training and mentoring as well as working towards accreditation in Understanding Substance Misuse.